BMW i8 Coupe review

 If you’re buying a 2+2 low-slung car like this, there'll inevitably be some practicality drawbacks, which we’ll cover in detail later on in this review.
 Boot space is on the small side at 154 litres, the interior is tight and visibility isn’t the greatest – but then this is true of most sports cars, and its rivals don’t boast the same level of technology as the BMW.

 Part of that is due to what the car is made from and how it's built.
-The passenger compartment is constructed from carbon-fibre, which is what a Formula One car is made from.
-The battery pack is located low down in the centre of the car for better weight distribution, too.
+The passenger compartment is constructed from carbon-fibre, while the 11.6kWh battery pack is located low down in the centre of the car for the best weight distribution.
 These features mean the i8 is strong, so the handling is impressively sharp, while the structure and location of the battery mean it’s also safe.

 Ease of use is key to the i8 ownership experience as well.
-It’s no more difficult to drive or live with than a conventional car.
+It’s barely any more difficult to drive or live with than a conventional car, although sliding into the low-slung seat over the broad sill can be a less than elegant process.

 The interior matches the advanced powertrain, with four different trim combinations to choose from, while all cars are trimmed in luxurious leather and feature the level of quality and kit you’d expect from a high-end BMW.